nimakam/universal-identity/README.md

     - **🗝 Passwords and accounts**
     - **🦸‍♀️ Personal data and privacy**
     - **🕸 Digital graph**
-  - **🏢✅ Enterprise validation and verification** - The large cost of economic activity related to Identity Access Management (IAM) and Identity Verification, can be significantly improved and disrupted.
+  - **🏢✅ Enterprise identity verification** - The large cost of economic activity related to Identity Access Management (IAM) and Identity Verification, can be significantly improved and disrupted.
   - **👩‍💻🏃‍♀️Software development limitations** - Current fragmented identity ecosystem, and lack of logical and programmatic uniformity drastically increases implementation complexity.
 With significantly improvements, development can scale and reduces total costs by orders of magnitude.
   - **👨‍💼🏃‍♂️ Business model limitations** - Current fragmented identity landscape, allows certain players to lock people in.
 Fixing this will allow disruptive business models to emerge, unlocking enormous economic value.